Closed copies of $\mathbb{N}$ in $\mathbb{R}^{\omega_1}$: Introduction

 \section{Introduction}

-We continue the investigation into closed copies of~$\N$ in powers of~$\R$ begun in~\cite{dhvmv2022}.
-In that paper we constructed examples of realcompact spaces that contain closed copies of~$\N$ that are $C^*$-embedded but not $C$-embedded.
+In~\cite{dhvmv2022} we presented examples of realcompact spaces that have closed subsets that are $C^*$-embedded but not $C$-embedded.

-Given such a space, $X$, the diagonal map of the full set~$C(X)$ of real-valued continuous functions on~$X$ embeds $X$ into~$\R^{C(X)}$ as a closed and $C$-embedded subset.
-The closed copy of~$\N$ then becomes a $C^*$-embedded but not~$C$-embedded in~$\R^{C(X)}$.
+One of these spaces, call it $X$, even contains a closed copy of~$\N$ (the discrete space of natural numbers) that is $C^*$-embedded but not $C$-embedded.
+It is well known that the diagonal map from~$X$ into~$\R^{C(X)}$ embeds $X$ as a closed $C$-embedded subspace.
+The closed copy of~$\N$ in~$X$ then becomes a closed copy of~$\N$ in~$\R^{C(X)}$ that is $C^*$-embedded but not $C$-embedded.

-We also found realcompact spaces with closed copies of~$\N$ that were not $C^*$-embedded, and hence closed copies of~$\N$ in a power of~$\R$ that are not $C^*$-embedded.
+An intermediate realcompact space, $Y$ say, contains a closed copy of~$\N$ that is not $C^*$-embedded and, as above, this yields a closed copy of~$\N$ in~$\R^{C(Y)}$ that is not $C^*$-embedded.

-In all cases the cardinality of the set of continuous functions is equal to~$\cee$, which yields the interesting result that one can find closed copies of~$\N$ in~$\R^\cee$, that are not $C^*$-embedded, and that are $C^*$-embedded but not $C$-embedded.
+For both spaces the cardinality of the set of continuous functions is equal to~$\cee$, which yields the interesting result that one can find closed copies of~$\N$ in~$\R^\cee$, that are not $C^*$-embedded, and that are $C^*$-embedded but not $C$-embedded.

 In the first version of~\cite{dhvmv2022} we posed two questions suggested by these results.
 We repeat them here.

 \begin{question} What is the minimum cardinal~$\kappa$ such that $\R^\kappa$ contains a closed copy of~$\N$ that is $C^*$-embedded but not $C$-embedded? \end{question}